varunreddy624/DSAPS/README.md

 - Check Q3 With hackerrank before submission and test peeyush's testcases
 - Q2 done with windows env in mind
-- This commit contains O(N^2) code for 1.3 and gives correct answer, previous commit contains O(NlogN) code that works for **almost** all cases
 - Testing pending for all questions
 - Remove taking input from files at the start of each main function